 top of page

-Nebbiolo is challenging, and this one we are finally truly proud of.
-All the bright cranberry, rose and spicey fruits, the classic Barolo/Barbaresco tannin but with just moderate California acidity, and then warm and growing earthy tones that will turn to truffle, leather, and dark mineral goodness...
-True to the Barbaresco style.
+Nebbiolo is extremely challenging to grow and make, and this is one we are truly proud of.
+All the bright cranberry, rose and spicey fruits are there, the classic Barolo/Barbaresco tannin is there but with just moderate California acidity, and then loads of earthy tones that will turn to truffle, leather, and dark mineral goodness to balance the bright and cheery fruit, true to the Barbaresco style.

 Oh Nebbiolo.
 That most fickle of grapes.
 A hundred times more difficult than Pinot Noir in the vineyard, and bizarre in the cellar.
 Frustrating and maddening in California.
 We can find a few fun and charming Nebbioli out of the 40 or so California bottlings from diverse, altitude-heavy locations such as Amador, west-side Paso, Mendocino, Santa Barbara, and a couple other places.
 But profound, Barolo-esque Nebbiolo in California can be counted on only one hand however, and consistency is really nonexistent.
 Such is the maddening and wonderous nature of Nebbiolo.